lotabout/skim/README.md

 | `!fire`  | inverse-exact-match        | items that do not include `fire`  |
 | `!.mp3$` | inverse-suffix-exact-match | items that do not end with `.mp3` |

-`skim` also support the combination of tokens.
+`skim` also supports the combination of tokens.

 - space has the meaning of `AND`.
 With the term `src main`, `skim` will search for items that match **both** `src` and `main`.